Please ensure Javascript is enabled for purposes of website accessibility

 A “put” option refers to a contract where the writer (seller) is obligated to buy a security at the agreed-upon price during a specific timeframe as opposed to a call, where the writer is obligated to sell a security.
 This is only the case if the option buyer exercises the option.

-As with all instances of selling put options, you need to be bullish on the underlying security, because if the buyer chooses to exercise the option, then you, as the seller of the put must buy the shares.
-The first step to selling LEAPS put options contracts is to identify a security you are bullish on for the duration of the contract at a strike price you’d be happy to own the stock at.
+As with all instances of selling put options, you need to be bullish on the underlying stock, because if the buyer chooses to exercise the option, then you, as the seller of the put must buy the shares.
+The first step to selling LEAPS put options contracts is to identify a stock you are bullish on for the duration of the contract at a strike price at which you’d be happy to own the shares.

 If you’re selling LEAPS puts, keep that income in mind.
 This is a benefit of selling puts.
 The seller gets to keep the entire premium if the put is not exercised and the contract expires.
 But the amount you’ll receive is highly dependent on how likely the market perceives it is for your stock to reach the strike.
 The more the market believes your strike price is within range (for the duration of the contract) the higher the premium.